Carcharodontosaurus: Systematics

 Carcharodontosaurus is the type genus of the family Carcharodontosauridae and subfamily Carcharodontosaurinae.
 This subfamily contains Carcharodontosaurus itself as well as the other carcharodontosaurines Giganotosaurus, Mapusaurus, Meraxes, and Tyrannotitan; however, these genera make up an independent tribe: Giganotosaurini.
 Carcharodontosauridae was a clade created by Stromer for Carcharodontosaurus and Bahariasaurus, though the name remained unused until the recognition of other members of the group in the late 20th century.
 He noted the likeness of Carcharodontosaurus bones to the American theropods Allosaurus and Tyrannosaurus, leading him to consider the family part of Theropoda.
 From the 1950s to the 1980s, Carcharodontosaurus was classified as a member of Megalosauridae, another family of carnivorous theropods, alongside theropods like Antrodemus/Allosaurus, Megalosaurus, and Eustreptospondylus.

-In a 1995 paper, German researcher Oliver Rauhut analyzed the systematics of Carcharodontosaurus—though this was based on the material now referred to Tameryraptor—and Bahariasaurus.
-Rauhut theorized that Carcharoodntosaurus and Bahariasaurus were the only two named members of Carcharodontosauridae, but that the family may have originated in Tanzania.
+In a 1995 paper, German researcher Oliver Rauhut analyzed the systematics of Carcharodontosaurus—though this was based on the material now assigned to Tameryraptor—and Bahariasaurus.
+Rauhut theorized that Carcharodontosaurus and Bahariasaurus were the only two named members of Carcharodontosauridae, but that the family may have originated in Tanzania.
 This was based on "Allosaurus" tendagurensis and "Megalosaurus" ingens, which are two theropods known from fragmentary remains from the Late Jurassic Tendaguru Formation.
 However, later studies have not supported these conclusions, with Bahariasaurus being suggested to be a ceratosaur, "A." tendagurensis being an indeterminate tetanuran, and "M." ingens possibly being a species of Torvosaurus.

 Paul Sereno's description of Carcharodontosaurus fossils in 1996 led to the realization of a transcontinental clade of carcharodontosaurids.
 As more carcharodontosaurids were discovered, their interrelationships became even clearer.
 The group was defined as all allosauroids closer to Carcharodontosaurus than Allosaurus or Sinraptor by the American paleontologist Thomas R. Holtz and colleagues in 2004.
 Carcharodontosaurus is less well-known than most other carcharodontosaurids, with Meraxes and Giganotosaurus represented by nearly complete skeletons.
 Carcharodontosaurians have been recognized from the Late Jurassic to the Mid-Cretaceous of every continent except Antarctica.

-In the phylogenetic analyses of their 2025 paper, Kellermann, Cuesta & Rauhut recovered C. iguidensis as a non-carcharodontosaurine member of the Carcharodontosauridae outside the genus Carcharodontosaurus, suggesting that this species belongs to a different genus.
-Similar results were recovered by Cau & Paterna in their analysis of large Cretaceous theropods from Africa, who also argued for the removal of C. iguidensis from the genus.
+In the phylogenetic analyses of their 2025 paper, Kellermann, Cuesta and Rauhut recovered C. iguidensis as a non-carcharodontosaurine member of the Carcharodontosauridae outside the genus Carcharodontosaurus, suggesting that this species belongs to a different genus.
+Similar results were recovered by Cau and Paterna in their analysis of large Cretaceous theropods from Africa, who also argued for the removal of C. iguidensis from the genus.

-The 2025 analyses of Kellermann, Cuesta & Rauhut found support for a sister taxon relationship of carcharodontosaurids and metriacanthosaurids, which the authors named as a new clade, Carcharodontosauriformes.
+The 2025 analyses of Kellermann, Cuesta and Rauhut found support for a sister taxon relationship of carcharodontosaurids and metriacanthosaurids, which the authors named as a new clade, Carcharodontosauriformes.
 The results of their analysis using merged OTUs (operational taxonomic units; a group of organisms under phylogenetic study) are displayed in the cladogram (a graphical depiction of the results of a phylogenetic study) below: